 On that very day, a chicken is also slaughtered by each and every man who is eligible for the feat.
 While doing so, it is ensured that the chicken dies in the hands of the man slaughtering it.
 This is essentially done according to the myth of cock must die in hands.
 Afterwards, it is cooked in a completely separate oven made out of wood.
 But, as per the ritual, the women cannot eat from this pot.
 After savouring the chicken, the men put water in their mouths and spit it out, marking the end of the day.

+2. The Second Day.
 With the onset of the second day, many young men assemble in the village to perform ablutions.
 For this purpose, the men adorn themselves with two new shawls.
 After this, the people ritualistically sprinkle the holy water on their chests, knees as well as right arms.
 This ritual majorly signifies washing away of sins and ill luck.
 This day also goes into collecting the wild fruits to decorate their houses, particularly, the house that belongs to their common ancestors.

-On the fourth day of the Sekrenyi Festival, men and girls with shaven heads gather and sing traditional songs for the entire day.
+3. The Fourth Day.
+While the third day is kept quite understated, on the fourth day of the Sekrenyi Festival, men and girls with shaven heads gather and sing traditional songs for the entire day.
 These songs carry a flavour of valour and bravery.
 The men and women wear traditional dresses on this day.
 And while the men carry head hunting spades, the womenfolk carry baskets along with them.
 The couples further travel inside the jungle and collect corks, stones, wood pieces, and many other things.
 All of these collected items are used in preparing beads, necklaces, and other interesting things.

+4. The Fifth Day.
 With the onset of the fifth day, all the young couples travel to their parents' homes for preparing items like spears and various ornaments.

+5. The Sixth, Seventh and Eighth Day.
 The sixth and seventh days are holidays; a time when majorly people like to stay with their family.
 However, in some of the villages, the seventh day is devoted to hunting, although this is practised only in a few villages.
 And then on the eighth day, a ritual involving replacing the old gate with a new one is practised.

 If you want to enjoy Nagaland festivals, especially this one, then Kohima is the place to be which is located at an approximate distance of 2,282, 3,084, 1,359, and 3,343 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 And while many prefer to take a flight, there are other ways to reach here as well.
 Let's start with the most popular mode.